dell/common-github-actions/README.md

 ### csm-release-driver-module

 This workflow automates the release of CSM drivers and modules repositories.
 The workflow accepts two parameters as version and image, and can be used from any repo by creating a workflow that resembles the following.
+The manual workflow is recommended to be used for out of band releases such as patch releases or when the increment is a major version change.

 For manual trigger from driver and module repositories, here is the example for the csi-powerscale repo: